 What artistic techniques did Winslow Homer employ in "The Bright Side"?

-What themes are explored in "The Bright Side"?
+What are the main themes represented in "The Bright Side"?

-How does "The Bright Side" reflect Winslow Homer's artistic style?
+How does "The Bright Side" reflect Winslow Homer's artistic evolution?

 What role does light play in "The Bright Side"?